 Adding a spokesperson to your video marketing strategy is a great idea in theory, but not all spokespeople are created equal.
 In fact, a BAD spokesperson will actively drive customers away from your business.

-These days, just about anybody can set up a camera in their basement, buy a cheap lighting kit and microphone, and hit record.
-And with advances in technology, video production rates have decreased dramatically over the years.
-Thanks to sites like Fiverr, some people are willing to create videos for as little as $5.
+These days, just about anybody can set up a camera in their home or office, buy an inexpensive lighting kit and microphone, and hit record.
+And thanks to sites like Fiverr, some people are willing to create videos for as little as $5.
 But just because they can, doesn’t mean they should.

 Let's talk about why a business might choose to hire Spokesperson and how to go about finding the right person for the job.